bcrew1375/Cobra/README.md

 # Cobra
 A Nibbles-like clone written in Python.
-There is a computer-controlled opponent implemented.
+There is a computer-controlled opponent enabled by default.
+The opponent can be disabled by setting "OPPONENT_ON" to "False".

 ![](https://github.com/bcrew1375/Cobra/blob/assets/Pic1.png?raw=true)